Other Software Components#

 The name on the command line is a file ending in .out, containing the output of a CRYSTAL run.
 The contents of this file alone are sufficient to provide the unit-cell, atomic masses, frequencies, normal modes and Born charge tensors.
 However, the number of significant figures for the normal modes is not sufficient for an accurate calculation and it is therefore recommended that the HESSFREQ.DAT and BORN.DAT files are also made available.
 If they are present in the directory where PDielec is run from, it uses these files to calculate the Born charge tensors, frequencies and normal modes.
 The CRYSTAL calculation needs to be a frequency calculation (FREQCALC) with the infrared intensity (INTENS) selected.
 The default algorithm does not calculate the optical permittivity, so this needs to be provided on the command line.
 However, if the CPHF or CPKS algorithm is used for the frequency calculation, the optical permittivity is calculated and PDielec will automatically read it from the output file.
 By default CRYSTAL projects out the pure translational modes of the system before calculating the frequencies, this can also done by the PDielec package.
 Small differences in the calculated frequencies between the CRYSTAL program and PDielec have been observed.
 These have been found to be due to a slightly different method for symmetrising the 2nd derivative matrix, because of this an optional directive “-hessian crystal” can be used to indicate that PDielec should use the same symmetrisation as CRYSTAL.

-Versions of CRYSTAL which are known to be compatible with the package are CRYSTAL14, 17 & 21, later versions may be compatible also.
+Versions of CRYSTAL which are known to be compatible with the package are CRYSTAL14, 17, 21 & 23 later versions may be compatible also.

 ABINIT#

 The output file should come from a run containing three datasets.
 One to calculate the wavefunction at the optimised geometry, one to calculate the field perturbations and one to calculate the second derivatives.
 Examples of input files and output files are available with the distribution.
+The package should be compatible with AbInit 8 to 10.

 QE#